 - swollen tender points in the groin and lower abdomen

-Pregnant women who have genital herpes may need a caesarean section to protect their babies from infection, as the infection can be very harmful to an infant.
+Pregnant people who have genital herpes may need a caesarean section to protect their babies from infection, as the infection can be very harmful to an infant.

 Making the Diagnosis

-A doctor can identify genital herpes by taking cells from the surface of the sores and sending them to a lab to confirm the diagnosis.
+A doctor will first get a person’s medical history and ask about any signs and symptoms.
+They can identify genital herpes by taking cells from the surface of the sores and sending them to a lab to confirm the diagnosis.
+A polymerase chain reaction (PCR) test using the collected cells is preferred if the person has active blisters.
+Culture tests can also be done to determine if the virus is in the blisters.

 Treatment and Prevention